ori88c/zero-backpressure-fixed-window-promise-rate-limiter/README.md

 * __amountOfTasksInitiatedDuringCurrentWindow__: The number of tasks that have started within the current window.
 * __amountOfUncaughtErrors__: The number of uncaught errors from background tasks, triggered by `startExecution`.

+To eliminate any ambiguity, all getter methods have **O(1)** time and space complexity, meaning they do **not** iterate through all currently executing tasks with each call.
+The metrics are maintained by the tasks themselves.

-## Even Distribution of Tasks: Shorter Window Duration
+## Even Distribution of Tasks: Shorter Window Duration<a id="even-distribution"></a>

 There is a common misconception, arguing that the Sliding Window policy guarantees a more even distribution of tasks compared to Fixed Window.
 This is not necessarily correct.
 For instance, consider a window duration of 1000ms and a specific window `[T, T + 1000)`.
 If we allow at most 200 tasks per window, and all 200 tasks begin within the first 5ms of the window `[T, T + 5]`, both Sliding and Fixed Window policies will prevent any additional tasks from starting for the remaining 995ms.